Omission. 24th January 2022.

 But no, it's been kicked into the long grass.

-He: "What has the psychiatric system got to do with medium to long-term psychotherapy, because I don't understand?"
+He asks me what the psychiatric system has got to do with medium to long-term psychotherapy?

 Me: "Because crisis is not medium or long-term, Crisis isn't about developmental, that's for someone like you!
 My skill is that, I don't know - perhaps I mesmerize - or I challenge in the right way, or perhaps I agree with my philosophy tutor (philosophy was part of my other counselling course) that we ask ridiculous questions, but we keep on asking them.
 We 'use the keys', the fundamental questions <looking now at his expression> but I shouldn't go on.
 Where are we <nervous laugh> here in this room.
 Are you clearer now?"

-He: "Hmm do you think people like me don't see people in crisis?"
+I've probably offended him again!
+He asks, 'Hmm do you think people like me don't see people in crisis?

 Me: "There is a pay-wall!
 That is a problem.
 There is a pay-wall!
 A person has to self-identify as 'I need therapy, and I can pay for it, and I will pay for it' and that puts therapy behind a wall.
 So what I am saying is, there are an awful lot of people who wouldn't ever approach that wall, it's not in their culture, it's a different reality, it isn't a part of their universe.
 I'm not saying anything about who you see, obviously no. I do not know who you see.
 But all our teaching at college is set up for this long-term therapy concept.
 I asked - when I took level 3 - about talking to people in crisis and was told 'NO' "

-And then I'm talking about the part of me that is my protector, Trent Reznor / Doom Guy.
+And then I'm talking about the part of me that is my protector, Trent Reznor / Doom Guy, and

 Me: "That it was there - but because I do ' we can work things out', and I'm not forgetting that there are these problems, and they are up there on the shelf, and I know what they are - and they need addressing.
 But, there is nothing to be done at the moment.
 I can't hit the destruct button until it is the right time.
 Because it was a question of, I don't understand.
 I can understand the narrative, but I don't know what the truth is about why, or anything, or what's to be done because it's not my stuff.
 I'm not the one who has taken the action.
 I'm just standing at the side of the road having witnessed my life crash, and I didn't drive it into the crash.
 If I'm a part of this I can't see it - I'm a bystander trying to work out what has happened.
 And the negative things and the positive things are weighed up and put on the shelf until I know which way to go, so...That is active rage - that song.
 That's like accepting the rage.
 And there is a freedom in that moment of not having to be nice, I can say what I truly think.
 No shadow of a doubt now, it was as bad as I thought.
 I can say it (and not be told I'm imagining things and making everything worse!).
 But until I know that I'm right I can't press the destruct button"